 Inside the main hall, hundreds of Hina dolls (traditional Japanese dolls) appear.

-And in the center of the main hall, is a thousand-armed Buddha statue sitting in an octagon.
-This temple is also quite famous for praying for health, don't miss it when coming here.
+And at the center of the main hall sits a majestic thousand-armed Buddha statue within an octagonal structure.
+This temple is also well-known for prayers for good health, so be sure not to miss this sacred spot when visiting.

 At the exit of the main hall, there is a large mirror placed in front of the door, so people can capture the reflection of the cherry blossoms.